kaygun/dvc/README.md

 ## Dependencies

+`dvc` heavily depends on [MD5][5] hash sum signatures.
+I am using [`md5sum`][6] which comes with coreutils.
+But if you'd like to use another hash function, you should edit the source and make the change.

 `dvc` uses [graph-easy][4] to display the dependency tree.
 If you'd like to use that feature, you should install it.